golemfactory/golem-architecture/arch-snapshot/arch.md

 - Introducing a network topology, i.e.
   - The concept of neighbors - a subset of nodes on the network which the topology considers closest
-  - The ability to send messages to the nearest neighborhood; we call those "broadcast messages" and they are used by upper layers for broadcasting information across the network; these broadcast messages are sent for opaque "topics" for convenience
+  - The ability to send messages to the nearest neighborhood; we call those "broadcast messages" and they are used by upper layers for broadcasting information across the network; these broadcast messages are sent for "topics" for convenience
   - Registering handlers for incoming broadcast messages based on specified topics